Saturday Night Live: 1970s

-NBC's Saturday Night debuted on October 11, 1975, with an episode featuring Carlin as host.
+NBC's Saturday Night debuted on October 11, 1975, with an episode featuring George Carlin as host.
 The original title was used because the Saturday Night Live title was in use by Saturday Night Live with Howard Cosell on rival network ABC.
 After the cancellation of Cosell's show in 1976, NBC purchased the rights to the name and officially changed the show's title to Saturday Night Live at the start of the 1977–1978 season, its third.
 The cast was initially paid $750 per episode, and essentially lived at the offices, according to Michaels.
-The show found its footing by the fourth episode, hosted by Candice Bergen, which featured the cast in most segments.
+The show found its footing by the fourth episode, hosted by Candice Bergen, which had featured the cast in most segments.
 The show developed a cult following, and its humor was seen as refreshing and daring, in comparison to previous sketch and variety shows that would rarely deal with controversial topics and issues.
 Iconic characters during the show's first five seasons included Belushi's samurai, the Coneheads (Aykroyd, Curtin, Newman), and Radner's Roseanne Roseannadanna.
 Chase, the show's first breakout star, left in the middle of its second season to pursue a movie career — the first of many cast members to do so — and was replaced by Bill Murray.

 Drugs were a major problem during the show's first five years, which exacerbated existing tensions.
 Cocaine had become an "integral part of the working process" on SNL by the 1978–1979 season, according to Doug Hill and Jeff Weingrad.
 Aykroyd and Belushi left the show after the 1978–1979 season to make The Blues Brothers, and as the fifth season ended in 1980, Michaels asked executives to place the show on hiatus for a year in order to allow him time to pursue other projects.
 Michaels suggested writers Al Franken, Tom Davis, and Jim Downey as his replacements; NBC president Fred Silverman disliked Franken and was infuriated by his Update routine in May 1980, called "A Limo for a Lame-O", that had critiqued Silverman's job performance.
 Unable to secure the deal that he wanted, Michaels chose to leave NBC, and Jean Doumanian was given his position.
 Almost every writer and cast member, including Michaels, left the show after the May 24, 1980, season finale.